cyiheng/Dynagan/README.md

 </table>

 Those times are obtained with :
-- an NVIDIA GeForce GTX 1080Ti GPU with 11GB of memory (Only around 5GB of GPU were used to generate images)
+- an NVIDIA GeForce GTX 1080Ti GPU with 11GB of memory (~5GB of GPU were used to generate images)
 - an Intel I7-3930M @ 3.2GHz CPU

 For more details about the alphas values and loop modes, please check [Run inference](#run-inference).